Ash-Zheng/RAP-artifacts/README.md

 ## Hardware Requirments
 To reproduce the results in the paper, we recommend to use a machine with 8 NVIDIA A100 GPUs (e.g. AWS p4d.24xlarge instance).

+## Installation Guide
+To setup the environment on a fresh machine, please follow the following steps:
+* Install CUDA Toolkit
+* Install NVIDIA Drivers
+* Install Docker
+* Install NVIDIA Container Toolkit

+RAP has been successfully tested with the following configurations:
+* OS: Ubuntu 20.04
+* CUDA version: 11.7
+* Docker version: 24.0.2

 ## Environment Setup
 ```
 docker pull zhengwang0122/zheng_torchrec_cudf:latest